funkonaut/openSCAD_lessons/Projects/teacher-project-1-2-your-second-print.md

 ## Modifications:
 - Students can browse models to determine problems to solve
-- Students can work with external stake holders to sovle problems for others
+- Students can work with external stake holders to solve problems for others
 - Students can be given a specific problem to solve
 <br><br>